AdmitHub/meteor-buildpack-horse/README.md

 A heroku buildpack for Meteor v0.9.3+, using meteor's native packaging system (sorry meteorite) and designed to be as simple and readable as possible.

+    $ heroku config:set BUILDPACK_URL=https://github.com/AdmitHub/meteor-buildpack-horse
+    # Then push your code to your heroku app to trigger a build.

 ## Extras

 The basic buildpack should function correctly for any normal-ish meteor app,